cerner/f-twelve/README.md

 ## Usage

 Include `dist/f-twelve.umd.js`. and `dist/f-twelve.css` in your web application and it will enable F-Twelve.
 To view the tool, call `FTwelve.show()` or press and hold `F`+`1`+`2` in that order.
-A demo page with examples of the API can be found in `demo/demo.html`.
-It is a static file and does not need to be served, just double click to view.
+A demo page with examples of the API can be found in `demo/index.html`.
+See it live at [https://engineering.cerner.com/f-twelve/demo/](https://engineering.cerner.com/f-twelve/demo/).

 The **Global Require** steps will work anywhere but ES6 import steps are also below.
 Add the following to package.json to add the project to NPM dependencies, note the release version can be specified: